beetbox/audioread/README.rst

 Version History
 ---------------

+2.1.5
+  Properly clean up the file handle when the raw-file backends fail to decode a file.

 2.1.4
   Fix a bug in the FFmpeg backend where, after closing a file, the program's standard input stream would be "broken" and wouldn't receive any input.